predix-ui/predix-ui/_pages/develop/context-browser.md

 # Setup in your app

 The user can open or close the context browser (px-context-browser) by tapping on the open icon (px-context-browser-trigger).
-Opening the context browser shows a panel with a list of context items Each item has a label and on hover reveals icons the user can tap to select or activate the item (the hover-only icon behavior can be configured).
+Opening the context browser shows a panel with a list of context items.
+Each item has a label and on hover reveals icons the user can tap to select or activate the item (the hover-only icon behavior can be configured).

 ### Example